amitgoswami1027/udacity_serverless/README.md

  ![](images/reqvalidator.png)
  ![](images/jsonval.png)

 ### 3. [Architecture] : 1:M (1 to many) relationship between users and TODO items is modeled using a DynamoDB table that has a composite key with both partition and sort keys.
-Should be defined similar to this:
+Should be defined similar to this: [Done]
 * Review Comments: You have chosen todoId for your primary key and not chosen a sort key (RANGE).
 Unfortunately, this is a project requirement: 1:M (1 to many) relationship between users (userId) and TODO items (todoId).
 Each user (userId) can have many items assigned to it (name, attached-images, due-date, ...).
 You should use HASH and RANGE keys for DynamoDB Table.
 #### [Learnings] :
 #### Composite key: A composite key in DynamoDB consists of two elements